Danny7226/LearningSummary/systemdesign/README.md

   * What is the cost expectation of the system
     * value development cost, use open-source
     * value maintenance more, use cloud service
-* Put down functional and non-functional requirements accordingly
-  * functional requirements are the APIs we are going to have
-    * Write down verb and input/output, then make some iterations
-    * getViewCount(videoId)
-      * getCount(videoId, eventType)
-        * getStat(videoId, eventType, func) // func: count, sum, avg
-          * it goes even further and more abstract depends on what is considered as the top level entity of our system
-      * the video is considered as the input entity, this is negotiable when we get to the domain data model to see what is the best fit here
-  * non-functional requirements are ones like fast, fault tolerant, SLA, secure (CAP)
-    * Scale (millions of TPS)
-    * Performance (low latency, tens of milliseconds)
-    * Availability (no single point of failure, survives hardware/network failure)
-    * Consistency
-* Define domain model and data model - Entity, ER, type and size of storage
+* Define domain model and data model - Entity, ER, type and size of storage (10 - 15 min)
   * What data we have and can potentially store
     * individual event (videoId, viewId, timestamp, viewerIdentity, etc.)
       * fast write, can slice and dice data however we want, can recalculate data and do analysis